Nekmo/pip-rating/docs/overview.rst

 Scores breakdown
 ----------------
-Below are descriptions of all requirements-rating breakdown points.
+Below are descriptions of all pip-rating breakdown points.

 :Score: +1
 :Name: *Basic info present*